irinacen/LogsSplitter/README.md

 Optional arguments:

 timePattern		- Regular expresion to be used to parse timestamp in the log files.
 Valid patterns are: ("dd-MM-yyyy HH:mm:ss,SSS", "dd-MM HH:mm:ss,SSS", "dd-MM-yyyy HH:mm:ss", "dd-MM HH:mm:ss").
-If no pattern is specified, the default pattern will be used: "dd-MM-yyyy HH:mm:ss,SSS".
+If no pattern is specified, the default pattern will be used ("dd-MM-yyyy HH:mm:ss,SSS").